bosoy83/f3site/README EN.txt

 1. Load content of SYSTEM directory into server using FTP client or file manager.
 Delete useless languages and skins (except DEFAULT) before.

 2. Set privileges (CHMOD) to files:
-* folders: CFG, CACHE - 0777
+* folders: CFG, CACHE, RSS - 777
-* all folders in above catalogs - 0777
+* all folders in above catalogs - 777
-* all files in above directories - 0766
+* all files in above directories - 666
-* folders: FILES, IMG - 0777 (optional)
+* folders: FILES, IMG - 777 (optional)
-* folders: IMG/USER - 0777 (required to let users upload photos)
+* folders: IMG/USER - 777 (required to let users upload photos)

 3. Go to INSTALL directory in your web browser - e.g. http://your.site.pl/install/
 To finish the installation, database user must have full privileges.

+4. If you see a blank page or 500 Internal Server Error, read the last section of this README file about .htaccess.

-4. The installer will insert records into database for all languages.
+5. The installer will insert records into database for all languages.
 Before you start, keep only languages you will use in your vortal!

-5. After the installation DELETE INSTALL FOLDER!
+6. After the installation DELETE INSTALL FOLDER!

-6. Log in and customize the system in admin panel.
+7. Log in and customize the system in admin panel.

 Updates and help